-Many physicians are exploring VR technologies as an alternative to prescriptions.5 The gate control theory of pain, proposed by Melzack and Wall, suggests that a person may interpret pain stimuli differently depending upon mental/emotional factors such as attention paid to the pain, emotions associated with the pain, and past experience of the pain.6 VR addresses both attention paid to pain and the patient’s emotional state: The immersive distraction of VR can help a patient mentally transport to another space, such as an underwater seascape, which may also positively affect the patient’s emotional state.
+Many physicians and hospitals are exploring VR technologies as an alternative to prescriptions.3The Gate Theory of Pain, proposed by Melzack and Wall in 1965, suggests that a person may interpret pain stimuli differently depending upon mental/emotional factors such as attention paid to the pain, emotions associated with the pain, and past experience of the pain.
+VR addresses both attention paid to pain and the patient’s emotional state: The immersive distraction of VR can help a patient mentally transport to another space, such as an underwater seascape, which may also positively affect the patient’s emotional state.

 To explore VR as an alternative therapy, first consider the distinctions between two key terms:

 - Virtual reality (VR): Provides an immersive experience via a computer-generated 3D environment for the user to explore.
 The user may be able to move objects or otherwise change the environment.

 - Augmented reality (AR): Adds sounds, videos, and/or graphics to an existing environment, such as an outdoor planetarium where AR viewing glasses show constellations highlighted in the sky.6

 Then, evaluate VR interfaces that are relevant for patients managing pain, such as:

 - Head-mounted display (HMD): Like a heavy-duty pair of goggles plus headphones.
 Completely surrounds the user’s visual field for an immersive experience.